open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ### Background box 1

 Let's introduce the basics: OpenSesame experiments are collections of *items*.
-An item is a small chunk of functionality that, for example, can be used to present visual stimuli (the `sketchpad` item) or record key presses (the `keyboard_response` item).
+An item is a small chunk of functionality that, for example, can be used to present visual stimuli (the SKETCHPAD item) or record key presses (the KEYBOARD_RESPONSE item).
 Items have a type and a name.
-For example, you might have two `keyboard_response` items, which are called *t1_response* and *t2_response*.
+For example, you might have two KEYBOARD_RESPONSE items, which are called *t1_response* and *t2_response*.
 To make the distinction between the type and the name of an item clear, we will use `code_style` for types, and *italic_style* for names.

-To give structure to your experiment, two types of items are especially important: the `loop` and the `sequence`.
-Understanding how you can combine `loop`s and `sequence`s to build experiments is perhaps the trickiest part of working with OpenSesame, so let's get that out of the way first.
+To give structure to your experiment, two types of items are especially important: the LOOP and the SEQUENCE.
+Understanding how you can combine LOOPs and SEQUENCEs to build experiments is perhaps the trickiest part of working with OpenSesame, so let's get that out of the way first.

-A `loop` is where, in most cases, you define your independent variables.
-In a `loop` you can create a table in which each column corresponds to a variable, and each row corresponds to a single run of the 'item to run'.
+A LOOP is where, in most cases, you define your independent variables.
+In a LOOP you can create a table in which each column corresponds to a variable, and each row corresponds to a single run of the 'item to run'.
 To make this more concrete, let's consider the following *block_loop* (unrelated to this tutorial):

 %--
 figure: